 Lowercase Cursive Letter Families

-These are lowercase cursive letters that curve up from the baseline with a curve that follows the outside and left side of a circle.
+Wave letters are lowercase cursive letters that curve up from the baseline with a curve that follows the outside and left side of a circle.
 The curve traces back on itself to create a curve shape.
 Read here about specific strategies to teach Wave Letters.

 Wave letters include lowercase cursive: c, a, d, g, q, and o.